quangdung0110/quangdung0110.github.io/_teaching/pima.md

 ---
-title: "Teaching experience 2"
+title: "Projects in Mathematics and Applications (PiMA)"
 collection: teaching
-type: "Workshop"
+type: "Maths Mentor"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/pima
-venue: "University 1, Department"
+venue: ""
-date: 2015-01-01
+date: 2019-08-15
-location: "City, Country"
+location: "Ho Chi Minh City, Vietnam"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.